 When a student will be absent from school due to illness or will arrive after 8:15am, a parent/guardian must call the Absence/Lateness Hotline at 267-405-7900 (follow prompts for Lower School) no later than 8:30am to report that absence or lateness.
 For more information on Lower School Attendance Policy and Procedures, please see the Lower School Family Handbook.

 What is a Blue Note?

 If a parent wishes to change their child's daily transportation on a specific day, they need to fill in a blue note and have their child give it to their teacher in the morning.
 A packet of blue notes is distributed on the first day, and additional packets may be obtained from the Lower School Office.

 What is the Lower School Dress Code, and where can I purchase uniforms?

 The Lower School's dress code policies and uniform ordering information can be found here.
-Additionally, the Parents' Committee holds Consignment Shops several times throughout the year where gently-used uniforms can be purchased.
+Additionally, the Parents' Committee holds the Second GeAr Shop several times throughout the year where gently-used uniforms can be purchased.
 Students who do not come to school with apparel that is aligned with the dress code may borrow an item from the LS Office to wear for the day.

 What is Field Day, and how is my child assigned a team color?

 Field Day is a half-day of school held on GA's fields on the Friday before Memorial Day weekend.
 Starting with a parade from the Quad to the fields, Lower School students spend the morning in Red vs Blue Team competition using skills that have been taught and practiced in P.E. classes throughout the year.
 Upon admission to GA, children are assigned a color team; new students are assigned the same color as preceding members of the same family.
 Students wear white shirts and team-colored shorts.
 We invite parents to watch the events.
 Please do not bring pets to Field Day.
 After the conclusion of competition, families may arrange in advance to send their students to SPARK or take students home.